mohangk/patroni-cluster-playbook/README.md

 ```
 #### E. Create  Patroni-Pg ILB

 1. Run `scripts/pg/create-pg-ilb-hc.sh` to create the health checks that will be used for the patroni pg cluster.
-This will only need to be run one no matter how many clusters you have as long as its in the same region.
-(TODO - currently we are setting up regional healthchecks, should we setup global instead?)
 ```bash
 ./scripts/pg/create-pg-ilb-hc.sh pg-patroni
 ```